Will you make…?

 What are your stamps made of, how do you make them, and do you sell them?

-You can read more about how I form, decorate, glaze, and fire on my Process page.
 I design and make all my porcelain stamps, including the Kieffer one I use to sign my work.
-I demonstrate how I do this at workshops and on my DVD, so that folks can make their own stamps with designs of their own.
+I demonstrate how I do this and answer all questions about the technique & application in my Clay Stamps Demo and at in-person workshops, so that folks can make their own stamps with their own designs.
 I have no interest in selling my stamps and feel the patterns are unique and specific to my work.
+You can read more about how I form, decorate, glaze, and fire on my Process page.

 Where can I find more of your work?

 I primarily sell work directly from my studio in my online shop.
-If you would like to purchase in person, I try to have two studio sales a year here in north central Massachusetts usually in mid-May and the first weekend in November.
+If you would like to purchase in person, I try to have two studio sales a year here in north central Massachusetts usually in mid-May and early November.
 I sometimes have work at galleries around the country for shows, and also participate in pottery invitationals.
 To find out dates and details of my studio sales and about future exhibitions in your area, please check my Upcoming page or sign up for my enewsletter.
-Currently I have work at the Worcester Center for Crafts in Worcester, MA.

 Can I post about your work on my website or blog?